- a type of malicious software designed to block access to a computer system until a sum of money is paid.

-- Do Not provide personal information when answering an email, unsolicited phone call, text message or instant message.
-Phishers will try to trick employees into installing malware, or gain intelligence for attacks by claiming to be from IT.
+- Do Not provide personal information when answering an email, unsolicited phone call, text message, or instant message.
+Phishers will try to trick employees into installing malware or gain intelligence for attacks by claiming to be from IT.
 Be sure to contact your IT department if you or your coworkers receive suspicious calls.

 - Do restore any impacted files from a known good backup.
 Restoration of your files from a backup is the fastest way to regain access to your data.

 - Do use reputable antivirus software and a firewall.
-Maintaining a strong firewall and keeping your security software up to date are critical.
+Maintaining a strong firewall and keeping your security software up to date is critical.
 It’s important to use antivirus software from a reputable company because of all the fake software out there.

 - Do employ content scanning and filtering on your mail servers.
-Inbound e-mails should be scanned for known threats and should block any attachment types that could pose a threat.
+Inbound emails should be scanned for known threats and should block any attachment types that could pose a threat.

 - Do make sure that all systems and software are up-to-date with relevant patches.
 Exploit kits hosted on compromised websites are commonly used to spread malware.
 Regular patching of vulnerable software is necessary to help prevent infection.